 “We just can’t be too careful when it comes to the possible risk of E. coli contamination,” said the head of the CDC, Ned Sanders, speaking to reporters shortly after his agency informed Americans they would need to turn in their guns, in the wake of a firearm being found in close proximity to some romaine lettuce.
-“We wouldn’t want anyone to experience extreme diarrhea, as well as being mortally wounded in one of our nation’s near-daily mass shootings.”
+“We wouldn’t want anyone to experience extreme diarrhea, in addition to being mortally wounded in one of our nation’s near-daily mass shootings.”

-Rocky Rhodes, leader of the Oath Keepers – a heavily armed, far-right American militia that appreciates guns the way a Shih Tzu likes barking – agreed.
+Rocky Rhodes, leader of the Oath Keepers – a heavily armed, far-right American militia that appreciates guns the way a Shih Tzu enjoys barking – agreed.

 While the logistics of gathering up the estimated 400 million guns currently in circulation in the United States are certainly daunting, with there being little doubt that people could get hurt otherwise, a rare bipartisan effort has emerged to accomplish the task.

 “Not on my watch,” said Republican Senator Marco Rubio, often accused of being in the pocket of big lettuce.
 “If even one person gets sick from eating a gun, or shooting some salad, I will never be able to look at myself in the mirror again.
 Will it be easy?
 No. But if you’d have told me on Monday that by Wednesday no one in America would be eating caesar salads, I’d have called you crazy.
 And look around you now.
 We can do this, people.
 Nay.
 We must.”